 On the left of the controller box are the switches for three flags (0 degree/OTR flag, 45 degree/YAG flag, and 90 degree/annihilation target flag) as shown in Figure 2.5.
 Four power supplies (one back up) were installed inside the box and controlled by these switches.
-The switches in the top row insert or remove the targets from the beamline and the ones in the middle turn on/off the cameras of the flags.
+The switches in the top row insert or remove the targets from the beamline and the ones in the middle turn the flag cameras on and off.
 The bottom row switches turn on/off the lights of the flag which lights up the target.